ruanzhijun/online-poker-texas-hold-em/README.md

 ### Check Winner
 * O. Int.
 Menu option.
 * O. String.
 Game reference.
+* O. String.
+Game ID.
 * I. Bool.
 Does game exist?.
 * I. Bool.
 Does the game already have a winner?.
 * I. String.
 Winner's ID.
 * I. String.
 Play the winner has won with (Name of it to display).
 * I. Int.
 Number of chips won.
 (Only added to the winner).
+* O. Bool.
+Can this player still play?
+(Has chips left).
+* I. Bool.
+If not.
+Was this player retired correctly?.
+* I. Bool.
+Are you the last player in game?.

 #### Returns
 * ArrayList.
 [0] Str.
 ID of the Winner; [1] Str.
 Name of the winning play; [2] Int.
 Ammount of chips won by the winner.